 City Weekly Newsletter

-Council Schedule - The next Regular Meeting of Council will be held Monday, January 13 at 7:00 p.m. in Council Chambers upstairs at City Hall.
-The public is welcome to attend.
+Council Agenda – The next Regular Meeting of Council will be held Monday, February 24th, 2020 at 7:00 p.m. in Council Chambers upstairs at City Hall.
+The public is invited to attend.

 Clearing Snow and Ice – Icy sidewalks can be a hazard for everyone including seniors, children, mail carriers, meter readers, firefighters, and paramedics.
-As the weather warms up and then freezes again, water from melting snow can run onto cleared sidewalks.
-Here are a few tips to help maintain your walkways:
+As the weather warms up and then freezes again, water from melting snow can cause slippery sections on sidewalks.
+Property owners are responsible for clearing sidewalks outside their premises.
+Here are a few tips to help maintain your sidewalks, walkways and driveways:

 - Warm weather during the day can make ice soft, so it's easier to chip or shovel away.